Winning with Social Media Marketing for Banks & Credit Unions

-This kind of content and purpose works PERFECTLY on Social Media platforms.
-People online can sniff out insincerity very quickly, but with Credit Unions and Community Financial Institutions the mission IS service to the people they work with, so being genuine and real is just part of why they exist in the first place!
+This kind of mission and purpose works PERFECTLY on Social Media platforms.
+People online can sniff out insincerity very quickly, but with credit unions and community banks the mission IS service to the people they work with, so being genuine and real is just part of why they exist in the first place!
 It's just that simple.

 Now this one might get me in trouble, but I’m going to say it anyway.
-Most large national banks are in business to make money, and they do that through fees, higher interest rates and other hidden costs.
-They are not in the business of serving the 'under-served' or really caring about the people that bank with them.
-In fact they are profit-making machines designed principally to benefit their employees and their stock-holders.
+Most large national banks or online-only lenders are in business to make money, and they do that through fees, higher interest rates, lower costs or other hidden costs.
+These FIs are not in the business of serving the 'underserved' or really caring about the people that bank with them.
+In fact, they are profit-making machines designed principally to benefit their employees and stockholders.

 How is this related to Social Media?
 Well, to succeed on Social Media, brands must come across as more caring, rather than as large, faceless companies trying to make money.
 So, what do they do?
 They FAKE IT!
 They try to share lots of cool stuff and post information as though they are interested in being helpful, all with the hope that you’ll take the bait and spend your money.

-But with Community Financial Institutions the motivation is very different.
+But with community financial institutions the motivation is very different.
 Your FIs really DO care!
-That’s why they exist in the first place.
+That’s why you exist in the first place.
 So Social Media Marketing is that much easier because your content is true and doesn’t need to be faked or dressed up.
 It really IS all about helping people.